 For what seemed like a few seconds of bliss became hell again for the group.

 “No, no, that can’t happen!”
 Stephanie cried, mentally panicking that all her efforts for the past 8 months and especially for today’s efforts would all just be for nothing.
 “A-are you sure?”

 Haneul turned away again, feeling her own tears pool at the nerve-wracking situation.

 “Calm down, guys,” Yohan suddenly said.
+He took a deep breath and dried his tears.
 He let go of Stephanie’s hands and came to Sunny to check on the baby.
 Gently, he took the baby on his arms and carefully cleaned the baby off of vernix.
 The girls were a bit baffled at how calm he was and quietly watched him, anticipating what he could do.

 “It’s only been a while.
 She’s still attached to the umbilical cord.
 Let her adjust,” Yohan said.
 He then handed the baby carefully to Stephanie and helped her carry it properly.
 Stephanie felt a tense crawl of goosebumps running through her skin as she held the baby on her arms.
 The little girl was just exactly the length of her forearm, her body was warm, and her skin had a light shade of Stephanie’s favorite color—pink.
 But to finally see the baby girl’s face was the most overwhelming thing to experience, for she immediately saw Jinwon’s sleeping face beaming back at her.
 It filled her heart with a new sense of peace.